made-indrayana/audio-multitool-cli/README.md

    * Use MP4 video container

 ## Planned Feature
+1. Batch converting (right now it only supports one file per process and terminates)
-1. Ambisonic Audio to Video embedder
+2. Ambisonic Audio to Video embedder
-2. MacOS Build
+3. MacOS Build

 --------------------------------------------------------------------------------------------------------------
 Best,\